-Net cash provided by investing activities totalled \$4.0 million for the six months ended June 30, 2022 compared to net cash used in investing activities of \$7.0 million for the six months ended June 30, 2021.
-The activity during the six months ended June 30, 2022 was related to cash received in the acquisition of Urbn Leaf of \$3.3 million and cash received in the acquisition of Loudpack of \$1.3 million, offset by purchases of property and equipment of \$0.6 million.
-The activity during the six months ended June 30, 2021 was related to the \$5.0 million investment in the 15% senior secured convertible debentures of Loudpack purchased through one of the Company's subsidiaries on March 5, 2021, and \$2.1 million purchases of property and equipment for the San Francisco store build out and improvements made to the Salinas Production Campus.
+Net cash provided by investing activities totaled \$3.9 million for the year ended December 31, 2022, compared to net cash used in investing activities of \$13.9 million for the year ended December 31, 2021.
+The activity during the year ended December 31, 2022 was related to cash received from the Urbn Leaf Acquisition of \$3.3 million and cash received from the Loudpack Acquisition of \$1.3 million, offset by purchases of property and equipment of \$0.7 million.
+The activity during the year ended December 31, 2021 was related to the \$5.0 million investment in the 15% senior secured convertible debentures of Loudpack purchased through one of the Company's subsidiaries on March 5, 2021, \$1.0 million related to the purchase of a note receivable, \$0.9 million of the settlement of pre-existing relationships related to the Sublime Acquisition and the DHS Acquisition, cash paid (net of cash received) for the Sublime Acquisition and DHS Acquisition of \$0.4 million and \$3.4 million, respectively, as well as investments in property, plant and equipment of \$1.6 million related to the Company's upgrade of one of its greenhouses at the Salinas Production Campus and \$1.2 million to build out the Haight Ashbury Dispensary.